Everything ‘Frozen’ at Walt Disney World

 The historians tell how Anna and Elsa grew up together and how Elsa’s special powers were hidden.

-I feel like their humor really keeps the adults interested and involved.
-This is one of those shows where you might think, eh, I don’t really want to spend so much time here, but end up surprised at how much you enjoyed it.
-You’ll probably even recommend it to others.
+I feel like their humor keeps the adults interested and involved.
+This is one of those shows where you might think you don’t want to spend much time here.
+But by the end, you’ll be surprised at how much you enjoyed it.

 The audience seems to get into this whole “Let it go” number.
 If I were to guess, I think they probably don’t need the words on the screen for it.
-Most middle-aged dads and grandparents have this tune down pat.
+Most middle-aged dads and grandparents know the words by heart.